Click on "Design" in the Menu on the left.

 Respiration is the exchange of oxygen and carbon dioxide across capillary walls throughout the body.
 Exchange of these gases with the outside environment is external respiration and takes place across the walls of pulmonary capillaries.
 Exchange of these gasses between the blood and cells throughout the body is internal respiration and takes place across the walls of systemic capillaries.

-The inset shows a body cells encircled by systemic capillaries.
-Blood enters via systemic arterioles (left) left and leaves through systemic venuoles (right).
+The insert shows a body cells encircled by systemic capillaries.
+Blood enters via systemic arterioles (left) and leaves through systemic venuoles (right).
 The insert shows carbon dioxide entering the blood and oxygen leaving the blood.

 The inset shows an alveolus and air passage of the lungs.
 Blood enters the pulmonary capillaries (donut) via pulmonary arterioles (right) and leaves via pulmonary venuoles (left).
 Atmospheric oxygen within the alveolus diffuses into the blood as shown by the arrow; carbon dioxide leaves the blood (arrow) and enters the alveolus.
 The double-headed arrow represents the inward and outward flow of air (ventilation).

 Carbon dioxide is at extremely low levels in the atmosphere (0.3 mm Hg).
 Blood entering the pulmonary capillaries has picked up carbon dioxide from body cells and has a partial pressure of 45 mm Hg.
 Therefore, this gas diffuses out of the blood (arrow) and into the alveoli.
 When the blood leaves the pulmonary capillaries its concentration has decreased to 40 mm Hg.
 This decrease seems small but it is only measuring the carbon dioxide dissolved in the plasma; much more carbon dioxide is in the form of bicarbonate ions and bound within red blood cells as described in the next section.